zhouhufeng/FAVORannotator/README.md

 _Figure 2.
 FAVORannotator Technical Feature explained._

-## FAVORannotator two versions (postgreSQL and XSV)
+## FAVORannotator two versions (SQL and CSV)

-There are two versions of FAVORannotator: **postgreSQL** and **XSV**.
+There are two versions of FAVORannotator: **SQL** and **CSV**.
 The postgreSQL version requires postgreSQL installation, and xsv version requires the XSV software dependencies.

 ## Resource requirements

 The resources utilized by the FAVORannotator R program and PostgreSQL instance are largely dependent upon the size of the input variants.

-For the FAVORannotator **postgreSQL** version,60,000 samples of WGS variant sets were tested.
+For the FAVORannotator **SQL** version,60,000 samples of WGS variant sets were tested.
 The whole functional annotation finished in parallel in 1 hours using 24 computing cores (intel cascade lake with 2.9 GHz frequency).
 The memory consumed by each instance varies (usually within 18 GB), as there are different amounts of variants associated with each chromosome.

-For the FAVORannotator **XSV** version.
+For the FAVORannotator **CSV** version, 60,000 samples of WGS variant sets were tested.
+The whole functional annotation finished in parallel in 1 hours using 24 computing cores (intel cascade lake with 2.9 GHz frequency).
+The memory consumed by each instance varies (usually within 18 GB), as there are different amounts of variants associated with each chromosome.

 ## How to Use FAVORannotator